awslabs/aiops-modules/modules/eks/ray-orchestrator/README.md

 ## Description

-This module orchestrates submission of a training job to the Ray Cluster using AWS Step Functions.
+This module orchestrates submission of a Ray training job to the Ray Cluster and an inference job using AWS Step Functions.

 ## Inputs/Outputs